 The scheme will cover clinical negligence liabilities for work carried out as part of the delivery of NHS-contracted primary medical services, meaning GPs will need to take out additional indemnity cover any non-NHS work they undertake.

 GPs will also need to buy cover for legal representation in criminal or GMC investigations and for 'good samaritan' acts.
 These are also outside the Clinical Negligence Scheme for Trusts - often incorrectly referred to as 'crown indemnity' - that indemnifies doctors working in NHS hospitals.

 When will the state scheme begin?

-The DH confirmed in November that it had appointed NHS Resolution to administer the state-backed GP indemnity deal.
+The DHSC has appointed NHS Resolution to administer the state-backed GP indemnity deal.
 NHS Resolution is an organisation made up of the former NHS Litigation Authority, National Clinical Assessment Services and the Family Health Services Appeals Unit, and already administers the Clinical Negligence Scheme for Trusts - mentioned above.